Pre-Employment Screening Costs: Manual vs. Automated Compared

 Austria

 HR hourly rates are comparable to Germany (~EUR 29–32).
 Legal basis for pre-employment checks: § 1151 ABGB + GDPR, as well as § 10 AVRAG (Employment Contract Law Adaptation Act).
-Austria does not have a specific employee data protection law like § 26 BDSG — the requirements come directly from the GDPR, which in some cases means more documentation obligations.
+Austria does not have a specific employee data protection law like § 26 BDSG — the requirements come directly from the GDPR, which in individual cases means more documentation obligations.

 Across the EU